Trudeau says indigenous groups must end crippling rail blockades - RFI

 Trudeau has made reconciliation with indigenous peoples a priority.

-But the disruptions to rail traffic -- the backbone of Canada's transportation infrastructure, moving more than Can$250 billion ($190 billion) in goods annually -- had in just two weeks led to supply shortages and thousands of layoffs.
+But the disruptions to rail traffic -- the backbone of Canada's transportation infrastructure, moving more than Can$250 billion ($190 billion) in goods annually -- has in just two weeks led to supply shortages and thousands of temporary layoffs.

-The Canadian Chamber of Commerce warned on Friday that "essential supplies like grain for livestock, oxygen for hospitals and propane for residential heating" would soon be depleted.

 Under pressure to end the crisis, Trudeau sought to establish a dialogue with indigenous leaders behind the protests.

-Federal police, meanwhile, offered to retreat from the site on Wet'suwet'en lands where protesters blocked workers building the Can$6.6 billion Coastal GasLink pipeline.
+Federal police, meanwhile, said they would retreat from the site on Wet'suwet'en lands where protesters blocked workers building the Can$6.6 billion (US$5 billion) Coastal GasLink pipeline connecting to a new Pacific coast terminal for shipping to overseas markets.

 But on Friday, Trudeau said those official overtures had gone unanswered.